cnbbooks/lfe-sicp/fm/preface-3/erlang.md

 ### A Recap of Erlang's Genesis

 Though the LFE edition of *Structure and Interpretation of Computer Programs* is a reworking of the Scheme original to LFE and while both version focus entirely upon Lisp, we would be remiss if a brief history of Erlang -- upon which LFE firmly rests -- was not covered as well.
 One of the most concise and informative sources of Erlang history is the paper that Joe Armstrong wrote[^1] for the third History of Programming Languages[^2] conference.

 What evolved into Erlang started out as the simple task of "solving Ericsson's software problem." [^3] Practically, this involved a series of initial experiments in programming simple telephony systems in a variety of languages.
 The results of this, namely as follows, fueled the next round of experiments:

-* Small languages seemed better at succinctly addresssing the problem space.
+* Small languages seemed better at succinctly addressing the problem space.
 * The functional programming paradigm was appreciated, if sometimes viewed as awkward.
 * Logic programming provided the most elegant solutions in the given problem space.
 * Support for concurrency was viewed as essential.